top of page

 Star Rating: Not yet rated

-Summary: Kate Bush has always had a mysterious aura and this biography peels that back and looks at the artist behind that mystique.
-From her teenage breakthrough song “Wuthering Heights” to her lasting influence on today’s musicians - it follows the evolution of a musician who always chose the art over fame.
+Summary: Kate Bush has always had a mysterious aura.
+This biography peels back that mystique and looks at the artist behind it.
+From her teenage breakthrough song “Wuthering Heights” to her lasting influence on today’s musicians, it follows the evolution of a musician who always chose art over fame.

 Why I Like This Book:

-• It really explains how Kate Bush redefined creativity in pop music.
+• It explains how Kate Bush redefined creativity in pop music.

-• It showed me an insight into her reclusive, yet genius, persona.
+• It provides insight into her reclusive yet genius persona.

-• Its a perfect read for anyone who is a fan of the avant garde artist, or even the style as a whole.
+• It’s a perfect read for fans of avant-garde artists or the style as a whole.

 Author: Simon Morrison